antonsaga/azure-defender-sentinel-lab/day-2-network-hardening/README.md

 ## Notes / decisions
 - Why I changed the rule the way I did
 - Any trade-offs (e.g., keeping RDP open temporarily vs locking it down fully)

+## Initial findings

+The VM is currently assigned a Public IP and allows inbound RDP (TCP/3389) from any source via an NSG rule.

+This configuration allows remote administrative access but also increases exposure at the network layer.

+### Evidence